 - Spiralize zucchini using the ribbon blade or a vegetable peeler; set aside.
 Pat dry with a paper towel.
 (This step can be done up to 3 days in advance.
 Simply store zoodles in an airtight container with a paper towel to help absorb excess moisture.)

 Heat the olive oil in a large skillet over medium-high heat, add in the ground meat and cook until browned, about 3-4 minutes, making sure to crumble and break down into small pieces as it cooks; drain excess fat.

 - Add the garlic and saute for 30 seconds to a minute or until fragrant.
 Add mushrooms and optional chopped zucchini, if using and saute for 4 minutes.
 Season with salt and pepper to taste.
 Add tomato paste, diced tomatoes, tomato sauce, oregano, red pepper flakes and 1 tablespoon of basil.
 Bring to a boil and reduce heat allowing to simmer.
 Stir constantly until sauce begins to thicken (about 5 minutes).

 - Add the ribboned zucchini noodles and cover with lid.

-- After 2 minutes, remove cover, swirl the zucchini around using tongs to avoid sticking to the pan.
+- After 2 minutes, remove the cover, swirl the zucchini around using tongs to avoid sticking to the pan.